bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-for-bitcoin-covenants-panel.md

 Ben: 01:52:42

-Yeah, I just want to say, I think opvaults or any sort of a covenant proposal,  should we need this eventually in Bitcoin?
+Yeah, I just want to say, I think `OP_vAULT`s or any sort of a covenant proposal,  should we need this eventually in Bitcoin?
 And we have some really good proposals on it right now and we should probably decide on one in the next few years and try to activate it.
 This isn't going to be a whole re-architecture  we did with Taproot or Segwit having to as Coinbase said, support the setting to this.
 This is gonna be super minimal and  a much smaller change set.